 Unless you are going to remove the plant, please DO NOT touch the plant as spores can spread easily.
 Report the infection on iNaturalistNZ to help scientists and land managers track the spread of the disease.
 Good images will help experts confirm the disease is present.

 If you find an infected non-native myrtle in your garden, you might consider removing the whole plant so that it does not act as a source of infection for native myrtles such as pōhutukawa.
 For tips on removal, see “How should I remove infected plants” below.

 If you find an infected native myrtle in your garden and it is small you might consider spraying it with a garden fungicide.
 If it is a large plant this might be impractical.
-However, be aware that none of the fungicides available in New Zealand are guaranteed to be effective at killing myrtle rust.
-Research into this area is ongoing.
+More information about fungicide use is below.

 If you see infected myrtles in public parks and gardens you could report this to your local council.